John-Kingham/random-old-books/README.md

 - README.md
   - I used [Code Institute's README.md template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) as the starting point for this document.
-  - I referenced Code Institute's *Creating a README* slide deck.
+  - I also referenced Code Institute's *Creating a README* slide deck.
   - I used https://ui.dev/amiresponsive to generate the multi-screen image shown at the start of the README.
 - User Experience Design
-  - I read [The Elements of User Experience](http://www.jjg.net/elements/) and used it to guide me through the user experience design phase.
+  - I read a UX book ([The Elements of User Experience](http://www.jjg.net/elements/)) and used it to guide me through the user experience design process.
 - User Personas
   - I used Microsoft Co-Pilot to help me develop the user personas.
 - Wireframes
-  - Wireframes were built using [Wireframe.cc](https://www.wireframe.cc).
+  - I built the wireframes using [Wireframe.cc](https://www.wireframe.cc).
 - Colour Palette
   - The colour scheme was inspired by the colours on this webpage: https://craigandrose.com/collections/vintage-styles-art-deco.
-I used https://imagecolorpicker.com/ to extract hex colours from a screenshot of that page.
+  - I used https://imagecolorpicker.com/ to extract hex colours from a screenshot of that page.
 - Favicon
   - I used https://gauger.io/fonticon/ to create a favicon image from an icon.
   - I used https://favicon.io/ to convert the favicon into multiple favicon formats.